Nel blu, dipinto di blu

-"Nel blu, dipinto di blu" ([nel ˈblu diˈpinto di ˈblu]; 'In the blue [sky] [as I was] painted blue' or 'In the blue-painted blue [sky]'), popularly known as "Volare" ([voˈlaːre]; 'To fly'), is a song originally recorded by Italian singer-songwriter Domenico Modugno.
-Written by Modugno and Franco Migliacci, it was released as a single on 1 February 1958.
+"Nel blu, dipinto di blu" ([nel ˈblu diˈpinto di ˈblu]; 'In the blue [sky] [as I was] painted blue'), popularly known as "Volare" ([voˈlaːre]; 'To fly'), is a song originally recorded by Italian singer-songwriter Domenico Modugno, with music composed by himself and Italian lyrics written by himself and Franco Migliacci.
+It was released as a single on 1 February 1958.